-(young adult realistic fiction)
+(young adult realistic fiction) currently on submission

 High school senior Lily Mallory’s life is a mess.
 Her brother Josh’s Asperger’s seems worse than ever, her mother is reeling after her recent divorce, and her sheltered New York private school suddenly feels tiny and suffocating.
 And with college acceptances looming ahead, nothing in her life feels secure.